Wednesday, May 6, 2009

 Reminder

 This may be slightly outside the purview of an "arts" blog, but it deserves mentioning: On Friday (4/17), Middlebury holds its annual Spring Student Symposium.
-The Symposium gives students a change to present research and independent projects carried out for classes, for thesis work, and independently.
+The Symposium gives students a chance to present research and independent projects carried out for classes, for thesis work, and independently.

 Symposium sessions will take place in a multitude of rooms in Bi Hall.
 For further details, click here, or join the Facebook event.
 I hear the kids are into that.